jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

 How can this work if we don't use inheritance?

 The answer is that while we avoid inheritance of classes, we can still use **interfaces**.
-Implementing an interface is a lot like creating a subclass, except that the methods we are implementing don't have any actual "body code" (code which does stuff) in the interface definition.
+Writing an interface is a lot like creating a class, except that the methods we write don't have any actual "body code" (code which does stuff) in the interface definition.
+Instead of writing a subclass, we **implement** the interface: we write a class which has all the methods described in the interface.

 ## An example